On Nilpotent and Solvable Quasi-Einstein Manifolds: Introduction

+A \emph{nilmanifold} is a nilpotent Lie group quotiented by its lattice.
+In the nilpotent case, the result takes the following form: \begin{thm} The only compact nilmanifolds that admit invariant $m$-quasi-Einstein metrics are of the form $\Gamma \backslash H_n$, with $n \geq 3$. \end{thm} In the context of black hole physics, this result implies that the only near-horizon geometry on a compact nilmanifold is $\Gamma \backslash H_{n}.$

-In the unimodular solvable case we obtain, \begin{thm} Suppose $S$ is a totally left-invariant quasi-Einstein non-flat unimodular solvable Lie group of dimension at most 6 with $ad_a$ a normal derivation.
-Then $S$ is isometric to one of $H_3,H_5, H_3 \rtimes \bR, H_5\rtimes \bR$ (see table \ref{table2} for the group action) or $N^a_6,$ where $H_3, H_5$ are the Heisenberg Lie groups of dimension $3,5$ respectively, and $N^a_6,$ has the Lie algebra $\fn^a_6$. \end{thm} In fact, when $X$ is Killing, $m$-quasi-Einstein metric is similar to \(\eta\)-Einstein metric, which comes from Sasakian geometry.
+In fact, when $X$ is Killing, an $m$-quasi-Einstein metric is similar to an \(\eta\)-Einstein metric, which comes from Sasakian geometry.
 A Sasakian manifold \( M \) of dimension \( 2n + 1 \), equipped with a Sasakian structure \( \mathcal{S} = (\xi, \eta, \Phi, g) \), is said to be \(\eta\)-Einstein if the Ricci curvature tensor of the metric \( g \) satisfies the equation

 for some constants \( \lambda, \nu \in \mathbb{R} \).
 These metrics were first introduced and studied by Okumura~\cite{Okumura1962SomeRO}, and later referred to as \(\eta\)-Einstein by Sasaki in his 1965 lecture notes.
+The Heisenberg group is an example of a Sasakian manifold~\cite{boyer}.

 Ricci solitons are another famous generalization of Einstein metrics, and they have been extensively studied using various techniques.
 A Riemannian metric $g$ on $M$ is a Ricci soliton if